FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 That's why I got interested in Orthographic Steno Systems and found the "Jackdaw steno theory" on the [Learn Plover site](https://sites.google.com/site/learnplover/jackdaw)

 I first implemented an ErgoDox Layout for Jackdaw and learned to type basics words on 10fastfingers.com.
 After a lot of iterations on the firmware I started to practice more but on April 2018 I injured my left hand after a too long training session.
 Actually I got a De Quervain tendinitis because of the very bad ErgoDox thumb positions (too far!).
-Note: at this time my top speed on the 100 words test was 140 wpm.
+Note: at this time my top speed on the 100 words test was 140 wpm with Jackdaw.

-And I had a surgery in October 2018...
+I had a surgery in October 2018...
 ![Surgery](https://i.imgur.com/xZ3XdZM.jpg)

-So I highly don't recommend an ErgoDox like keyboard for Jackdaw.
+So I highly don't recommend the ErgoDox or similar keyboards for Jackdaw.

-After the surgery I decided to build a specific keyboard for Jackdaw to avoid the pain.
+After the surgery I decided to build a specific keyboard for Jackdaw so I can practice safely.
+The keyboard needs the following :

+- Thumbs keys must be closer to the index column to avoid bad wrists movements
+- Thumbs layout must be optimized for Jackdaw
+- It's possible to switch to a "normal" keyboard layout (for me Colemak)
+- The keyboard is easy to build even if it takes time
+- The development board must have enough memory for several dictionaries (that's why I have chosen the Teensy 3.2)

 I named it "Kaladrius" because the Keyboard looks like a white bird and in Roman mythology the Caladrius is a white bird that can heal someone...

 # 3D Printed parts